Blosc/blogsite/pages/blosc-in-depth.rst

    a nonprofit dedicated to supporting the open source scientific computing community.
    If you like Blosc and want to support our mission, please consider making a `donation <https://numfocus.org/project/blosc>`_ to support our efforts.

+`ironArray SLU <https://ironarray.io>`_ is a proud sponsor of Blosc.  ironArray is a company that provides data-driven solutions and consulting services on compression for binary data.
+Contact them if you need help with your data compression/management needs.

 Why it works?
 -------------